bernoussama/obsidian/Python/OOP.md

 - multiple inheritance is always risky, as you have many more opportunities to make a mistake in identifying these parts of the superclasses which will effectively influence the new class;

 - multiple inheritance may make overriding extremely tricky; moreover, using the `super()` function becomes ambiguous;

 - multiple inheritance violates the **single responsibility principle** (more details here: [https://en.wikipedia.org/wiki/Single_responsibility_principle](https://en.wikipedia.org/wiki/Single_responsibility_principle)) as it makes a new class of two (or more) classes that know nothing about each other;

 - we strongly suggest multiple inheritance as the last of all possible solutions - if you really need the many different functionalities offered by different classes, composition may be a better alternative.

+# Getters and setters
+> **Best example of getters and setters is datetime**, if you leave the month as unprotected property it can be shadowed by values >12 or <1 wich is problematic, so it should be only accessible through readonly getter and setter that checks for the validity of the passed value